seehuhn/go-pdf/examples/feature-tests/font-types/NOTES.md

 The CFF data is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.
-If the encoding used in PDF content streams is different from the font's builtin encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,
+If the encoding used in PDF content streams is different from the font's built-in encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,

 ## Simple CFF-based OpenType Fonts (PDF 1.6)